akeneo/pim-helpcenter/content/md/first-steps/manage-product-identifiers.md

 Introduced in September 2022, the UUID is a technical product identifier assigned to every product in the PIM.

 Here are some characteristics of this identifier:
-- The UUID is not an attribute but a technical identifier. therefore it won’t be displayed as product values unlike the identifier attribute
+- The UUID is **not an attribute** but a technical identifier.
+Therefore, it won’t be displayed as a product value unlike the identifier attribute.
-- The UUID is immutable, meaning it can’t be modified or deleted after the product creation unlike the identifier attribute
+- The UUID is **immutable**, meaning it can’t be modified or deleted after the product creation unlike the identifier attribute
 - The value of each UUID is unique in the PIM

 Every product must have a UUID assigned at the product creation.
 This can be done in 2 different ways: